Daphne-Qin/UniverseGazers/README.md

 **We** had a good night's sleep since we wanted to be rested.
 Then we turned in our final prototype.

 ### June 10-12, 2022 (Friday and the Weekend)
+**Judy** focused on beautifying the features of our game.
+For instance, she changed the color scheme and font, as well as the text alignment on the start page, end page, and to match the overall theme of the game (space, universe, etc.).
+She also changed the appearance of `Laser` objects by using processing tools such as `strokeWeight()`.
+She altered the `DANGERTIME` implementation for `Laser`s as well.
+There were also some constants that she altered such as the `scrollLeft` decrement value and frequency of `Laser` spawning.
+Furthermore, she wrote the compiling and running instructions for the `README.md` file, and also made a ton of edits to the prototype document using green to signify additions and strikethroughs to signify removals.

 **Daphne** imported the various `Spacemen` (blue), `Coin`, and `Player` assets.
 In the `Game` class, she then initialized and scaled them in `initializeImages()`, and she changed `moveElements()` to `controlElements()` to better reflect the content of that method.
 She also edited the various classes (all except `Laser`) to use variables instead of hard-coded variables.
 She then added an `animations` variable to toggle `Coin` and `Spacemen` animations since they could potentially cause lagging.
 She finally fixed the score calculation bug and added the cause of death to `endPage()`.
 She then beautified the code and made it concise, editing and getting rid of multiple variables and methods in the process (minor changes that do not change functionality).

+**We** finished!
+YAY!

 ### June 8-9, 2022 (Combining 8 and 9 because we had no school on the 9th)
 **Judy** added more images to the `Assets` folder, specifically the images for `Player`, `Missile`, and `Spacemen` objects.
 She also resized the images such that it would be more visible and beautified, but we have yet to alter the `isTouching()` methods to more appropriately accomodate the new sizes.
 As for `Spacemen` objects, she doesn't like the way the images look right now, so she'll figure that out later.
 She also changed the frequency of two objects.